 JANE CLEMENTI co-founded the Tyler Clementi Foundation alongside husband because she wants to make sure that our society learns the consequences of discrimination and bullying, as she learned all too personally through the loss of her son.
 A native of New Jersey and devoted mother of three sons, Jane speaks passionately to parents and community leaders about the need to not merely “accept” or “tolerate” children who come out as LGBT, but to embrace them as wondrous creations of God.
 Jane, a registered nurse, speaks on the need for parents of LGBT children to come out and speak openly of the love they have for their children, and in doing so each one of us can impact the world around us and create accepting environments.
 Since losing Tyler, Jane’s spiritual journey has continued to carry and transform her in ways she never would have imagined.
 She left her church home of many years because she felt that while sitting in the pews of a church that condemned LGBT people she was herself a bystander to bullying.
 Jane leads an inspirational life through her unique experience which she shares with other parents, and speaks passionately about the need to divorce the concept of “sin” from homosexuality.
 She has made difficult choices in an impossible situation, and leads by example.
 She has spoken out in support of LGBT rights and the need for families and communities to embrace their LGBT populations.
 Jane has spoken at BNP Paribas Bank, the Federal Reserve Bank of New York, a variety of universities including The College of New Jersey, high schools and churches.

-NIKITA CORREA is the Program Coordinator of the Tyler Clementi Center (TCC) and heads up our Digital Engagement initiatives.
-She has over 13 years of experience working in the field of sexuality education, ensuring that all individuals have access to resources and an opportunity tothrive.
-Nikita is a graduate of Rutgers University-Douglass College, where she discovered her passion for advocacy, serving as a campus Sexual Health Advocate (SHA) and a Community Health Educator for Planned Parenthood of Central NJ.
+NIKITA CORREA is the Program Coordinator for the Center and heads up our digital engagement and social media initiatives.
+She has six years of experience in social media marketing and over 14 years of experience working in the field of sexuality education.
+Nikita is a graduate of Rutgers University-Douglass College, where she discovered her passion for advocacy and student engagement, serving as a campus Sexual Health Advocate (SHA) and a Community Health Educator for Planned Parenthood of Central NJ.
 Prior to joining the TCC she was the Program Coordinator of the LGBTQ and Diversity Resource Center as well as the Coordinator of Health and Wellness at Rutgers University- Newark.
-Nikita has worked with young people and professionals in the juvenile justice system, public and private schools, universities and faith based communities.
-With her background in human sexuality she has served as a Trainer for Answer, providing sexuality education training to teachers and other youth-serving professionals.
+Nikita has worked with young people and professionals in the juvenile justice system, public and private schools, universities and faith-based communities.
+With her background in human sexuality she has served as a trainer for Answer- Sex Ed, Honestly providing sexuality education training to teachers and other youth-serving professionals.
 She has also worked with HiTOPS in Princeton, assisting with the implementation of the Teen Prevention Education Program (Teen PEP) in various high schools throughout New Jersey.

 JAMES F. DOUGHERTY is an alumni trustee on the Rutgers Board of Trustees (2012-2018).
 He earned his BA from Rutgers College in 1974, his MS from the Graduate School-New Brunswick in 1975, and his VMD from the University of Pennsylvania in 1980.
 He is an internist and co-owner of Metropolitan Veterinary Associates.
 He lives in Collegeville, PA.